Sitecore-Hackathon/2020-Habitual-Losers/README.md

    - SXA
    - Sitecore Forms

-- Powerpoint Presentation has also been added to the repository, explaining our idea and approach.
+- Presentation pdf conataining screenshots has also been added to the repository also explaining our idea and approach.

-- Screenshots: